EmoCtrl: Controllable Emotional Image Content Generation: Experiments

 \subsection{Applications}

 \paragraph{Stylized C-EICG} As shown in Fig.~\ref{fig:app} (a), EmoCtrl can generate creative results conditioned on emotion, artistic style, and semantic content.
-Given the same content ``Cityscape'', the columns display four artistic styles, while the rows apply either a positive or negative emotion.
-Positive emotions produces bright and vivid cityscapes featuring affective cues such as sunrises, hot-air balloons, and rainbows.
+Given the same content ``City'', the columns display four artistic styles, while the rows apply either a positive or negative emotion.
+Positive emotions produces bright and vivid cityscapes featuring affective cues such as snow-capped mountains, neon lights, affectionate couples, and sunrises.
 In contrast, negative emotion yields darker and more somber interpretations with elements like moons, shadows, and mist.
 These results demonstrate that EmoCtrl can reliably modulate emotional tone while preserving both content semantics and artistic style.

 \paragraph{Multi-emotion C-EICG}